Postage stamps and postal history of Chad: Independent Chad

 In 1959, approaching independence, the country issued its first stamps omitting the letters RF (standing for "République française", French Republic).
-These included a 15-franc issue depicting a cotton flower, fishers on Lake Chad and the head of an antelope.
+These included a 15-franc issue depicting a cotton flower, fishermen on Lake Chad and the head of an antelope.

 Independence in 1960 was not reflected in postage stamps until 1961, when three stamps were issued to celebrate admission to the UN.